RefactoringGuru/refactoring-examples/interactive-en-after/java/extract-superclass.md

 One of the clients of the classes is the <code>Department</code> class itself, which contains a collection of employee classes.
 The <code>getAnnualCost</code> method uses only the annual budget calculation method, which is now declared in <code>Party</code>.

 This behavior offers a new opportunity.
-We can look at using the <a href="http://sourcemaking.com/design_patterns/composite">Composite</a> pattern on <code>Department</code> and <code>Employee</code>.
+We can consider using the <a href="http://sourcemaking.com/design_patterns/composite">Composite</a> pattern on <code>Department</code> and <code>Employee</code>.

-This allows including one department in another.
+That allows including one department in another.
 The result is new functionality, so strictly speaking this goes beyond refactoring.

-Be that as it may, if the Composite pattern were necessary, we would get it by changing the type of the <code>staff</code> field to make for a prettier picture.
+Be that as it may, if the Composite pattern were necessary, we would get it by changing the type of the <code>staff</code> field.

 This change would entail a corresponding change in the name of <code>addStaff</code> and change of the parameter to <code>Party</code>.